JohnWu-Pro/sudoku/README.md

 . icon
 x Highlight row, column, and box?
 + Timer, pause & resume
++ Timer font
++ Enhance Highlight Cross Hatching (for cells in same box) ?
+When app/page deactivated/closed ???
++ Freeze/cover the game board when timer paused, and
+  + touch to resume
++ On success
++ Flash on timer resume and on success
++ Rolling title and game level
 + Save & restore/resume when re-entering
 v Polishing command buttons
 + Polishing command symbols